 The roster of speakers for our 16th annual Road Salt Symposium was possibly the most eclectic collection of perspectives we’ve assembled over the years.
-We hope you found the day both informative and entertaining.
 Check out their presentations here:

 Is Salt Your Only Defense?
 Louis Smith, J.D. and Elizabeth Henley, Smith Partners PLLP